Basic Trope: A character expresses intense frustration by banging their head against a desk, wall, or some other nearby item.

 - Double Subverted: When Bob still fails to understand, Alice surrenders to temptation and proceeds to headdesk.

-- Parodied: When Bob tells Alice he doesn't know what time it is, she proceeds to bang her head against every piece of furniture in the room.
+- When Bob tells Alice he doesn't know what time it is, she proceeds to bang her head against every piece of furniture in the room.

-- Zig Zagged: Alice's reactions to frustration have no consistency — one minute she'll calmly accept a missed deadline, the next she'll headdesk at a missed phone call.
+- Zig-Zagged: Alice's reactions to frustration have no consistency — one minute she'll calmly accept a missed deadline, the next she'll headdesk at a missed phone call.

 - Enforced: Alice is a Sit Comic famous for her exaggerated headdesks.